Joan Jonas: Work

 Though Jonas began her career as a sculptor, by 1968 she moved into what was then leading-edge territory: mixing performance with props and mediated images, situated outdoors in urban or rural landscapes and/or industrial environments.
-Between 1968 and 1971, Jonas performed Mirror Pieces, works which used mirrors to as a central motif or prop.
+Between 1968 and 1971, Jonas performed Mirror Pieces, works which used mirrors as a central motif or prop.
 In these early performances, the mirror became a symbol of (self-)portraiture, representation, the body, and real vs. imaginary, while also sometimes adding an element of danger and a connection to the audience that was integral to the work.
 In Wind (1968), Jonas filmed performers stiffly passing through the field of view against a wind that lent the choreography a psychological mystique.

 In 1970, Jonas went on a long trip to Japan — where she bought her first video camera and saw Noh, Bunraku and Kabuki theater — with the sculptor Richard Serra.
 Her video performances between 1972 and 1976 pared the cast down to one actor, the artist herself, performing in her New York loft as Organic Honey, her seminal alter-ego invented as an "electronic erotic seductress," whose doll-like visage seen reflected bits on camera explored the fragmented female image and women's shifting roles.
 Drawings, costumes, masks, and interactions with the recorded image were effects that optically related to a doubling of perception and meaning.
 In one such work, Organic Honey's Visual Telepathy (1972), Jonas scans her own fragmented image onto a video screen.
 In Disturbances (1973), a woman swims silently beneath another woman's reflection.
 Songdelay (1973), filmed with both telephoto and wide-angle lenses (which produce opposing extremes in depth of field) drew on Jonas' travels in Japan, where she saw groups of Noh performers clapping wood blocks and making angular movements.
 In a video interview for MoMA, Jonas described her work as androgynous; earlier works were more involved in the search for a feminine vernacular in art, she explains, and, unlike sculpture and painting, video was more open, less dominated by men.